elastic/ecs-dotnet/src/Elastic.Apm.NLog/readme.md

 ## Prerequisite

 The prerequisite for this to work is a configured [Elastic APM Agent](https://github.com/elastic/apm-agent-dotnet).
-If the agent is not configured the enricher won't add anything to the logs.
+If the agent is not configured the APM place holders will be empty.

 ## Copyright and License